 Nominations for the Wabash Literary Price may come from publishers, authors, or members of the SICWRT.
 Additional nominations may be made by members of the Wabash Committee.

-The Wabash Literary Prize Committee will make its selection by March 15, 2020.
+The Wabash Literary Prize Committee will make its selection by March of the calendar year following receipt.
 The winning author may be scheduled to appear as a speaker before the SICWRT to receive the award.

 Publisher or Author — Submit two finished copies (no galleys) of the book, along with contact information to:

 Attn: Joshua Claybourn

 Publishers and authors are welcome to submit more than one work for consideration.

 Please address all other inquiries concerning the Wabash Literary Prize to firstname.lastname@example.org.